 Speaking of skillful – if you think that it takes a separate set of skills to be a content writer than a copywriter, you couldn’t be more wrong.
 Whether you are drafting a white paper, a VSL, or a blog post… there are three things you must know how to do to create great writing:

 You could have the greatest idea in the world – if you don’t tell people about it, they won’t know.
 If you don’t tell your audience how it works, they will never understand it.
 And if you don’t make it interesting, people will just not care.

-Think of your writing as a pitch on Shark Tank – you have to let the sharks (your audience) know what your idea is, why it is important to them, and how to make it work.
+Think of your writing as a pitch on Shark Tank – you must let the sharks (your audience) know what your idea is, why it is important to them, and how to make it work.

 Copywriters (as well as content writers) are more than just writers.
 They are salespeople using their writing skills to present products, services, ideas, and causes to their target audiences.

-Do you have a comment or question about my thoughts on the content writer vs copywriter discussion?
+Do you have a comment or question about my thoughts on the “content writer vs copywriter” argument?
 Leave a comment explaining your side of things.
 And if you think this article could be useful to someone you know, feel free to share it with them!